Ralph Recto: Finance secretary (2024–2025)

 Recto taking the oath as Finance Secretary before President Bongbong Marcos on Malacañan Palace, January 12, 2024.

 On January 11, 2024, within his 60th birthday, Recto was appointed by President Bongbong Marcos as the secretary of finance.
 He took his oath of office on January 12, 2024, succeeding Benjamin Diokno, while eventually vacating the posts of the House Deputy Speaker and the House Representative of the 6th district of Batangas, simultaneously.
 The Commission on Appointments confirmed Recto's appointment as finance secretary on March 13, 2024.

 On May 22, 2025, President Marcos ordered members of his cabinet to tender their courtesy resignations in the aftermath of the May 12, 2025 midterm elections.
 Recto complied to this order.
 He will continue to serve as secretary until President Marcos accepts his resignation, if the President does so.

 Executive secretary (2025–present)

 On November 17, 2025, presidential press officer Claire Castro announced that Recto would replace the resigned Lucas Bersamin as the executive secretary.
 Castro also announced that Frederick Go, who had served as Special Assistant to the President for Investment and Economic Affairs, would replace Recto as the finance secretary.
 Since the announcement, Recto has been serving as the executive secretary on an ad interim basis pending confirmation by the Commission on Appointments.

 Personal life

 He is married to actress and former Batangas representative Vilma Santos-Recto, with whom he has one son, incumbent Batangas representative Ryan Recto.
 He is the stepfather of actor and host Luis Manzano.
-He currently lives in Ayala Alabang, Muntinlupa, and in Inosluban, Lipa.